 If you wish to pursue professional opportunities consistent with your long-range professional goals or are confronted with unexpected illnesses or other emergencies, you may request a leave of absence.
 Requests must be made in writing and submitted to the ABS Director(s) of Graduate Study with completed forms and appropriate documentation (see the Graduate Program Coordinator for the forms).
-If approved, the Graduate Program Coordinator will submit a request for a leave of absence to the Graduate School. https://coga.ku.edu/leave-absence for more information.
-If you leave the program for 5 years or more, you must apply for readmission.
-If you are readmitted, all time spent in graduate school at KU before your readmission will count toward the time limits imposed by the College.
+If approved, the Graduate Program Coordinator will submit a request for a leave of absence to the Graduate School.
+See the Leve of Absence Section of the COGA website for more information.